-But there are others who are reading this through tears and you struggle with a teen or young adult who is off track.
-Maybe it is one or two bad decisions and you fear it could get worse.
-Or maybe there are many, many bad decisions and your child has become a full-blown prodigal.
+But there are others who are reading this through tears, and you struggle with a teen or young adult who is off track.
+Maybe it is one or two bad decisions, and you fear it could get worse.
+Or maybe there are many, many bad decisions, and your child has become a full-blown prodigal.
 Maybe you are beating yourself up, as a single mom, wondering if it is something you did wrong or a thousand wrong choices you made.
-You fear that everything your child went through, and the father wound left by a dad who wasn’t around, will forever scar him or her and they‘ll never recover.
-You worry that although you pray day and night, you may never see the fruit, and that he is too far lost now.
-Maybe you fear that God doesn’t hear you or that prayers are falling on deaf ears.
+You fear that everything your child went through, and the father wound left by a dad who wasn’t around, will forever scar him or her and they’ll never recover.
+You worry that although you pray day and night, you may never see the fruit and that he is too far lost now.
+Maybe you fear that God doesn’t hear you or that your prayers are falling on deaf ears.

 Editor’s Note: Here is a prayer you can pray for when your child runs from God:

 Lord, hear my cry.
-Help me in these dark moments to recall your faithfulness to me and my children.
-Help me trust that You will return my child back to You.
-Father, it is hard to imagine that my child will ever serve You- but You promise to always be faithful and to never forsake Your children!
+Help me in these dark moments to recall your faithfulness to my children and me.
+Help me trust that You will bring my child back to You.
+Father, it is hard to imagine that my child will ever serve You- but You promise always to be faithful and never to forsake Your children!
 Lord, let that promise be true for my child.
-I pray today that my child would feel Your Spirit's leading and not turn away, but lean into You.
+I pray today that my child would feel Your Spirit’s leading and not turn away, but lean into You.
 Give me the strength to endure and help me show my child Your love at every opportunity.
-In Jesus' Name, Amen!
+In Jesus’ Name, Amen!